xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  - Allow temperature control and include temperautre-dependent correction of HSP.
  - Advanced filtration step based on miscibility and boiling point has been included.

- ## Disclaimer
+ ## Limitation

-  - Phyciscal/Chemical data of solvents in the database were collected from PubChem.
    - Some categories may have a limitation of avilable data, which will be labelled as -1 or None in the database.
    - The temperature control function is only based on correcting HSP in this version.
 Properties applied in advanced filtration (e.g., miscibility) may also be temperature-dependent but no direct correction is applied in this version.
+   - If user manually edited the database and add additional solvents without available HSP, the temperature correction for data-missing group will be disabled and corresponding solvent will be removed from database after temperature updating check step.

+ ## Disclaimer

+  - Phyciscal/Chemical data of solvents in the database were collected from PubChem.
   - SolvPred only provides suggestion.
 Results may vary with multi factors in complicated situations.
 It is the users responsbility to manuallay check the exact experimental performance in different scenarios.